adap/flower/examples/whisper-federated-finetuning/README.md

 ![Federated Whisper Finetuning pipeline](_static/federated_finetuning_flower_pipeline.png)

 The resulting data partitions are not equal-sized (which is what you'd often find in practice in the real world) because not all `speaker_id` contributed the same amount of audio clips when the [Speech Commands Dataset](https://arxiv.org/abs/1804.03209) was created.
-If we make a bar plot showing the amount of data each client has this is the result.
+If we make a bar plot showing the amount of data each client/node has this is the result.

 ![Amount of data per client](_static/whisper_flower_data.png)

+> [!NOTE]
+> You can make create this plot or adjust it by running the [visualize_labels](visualize_labels.ipynb) notebook.
+It makes use of Flower Dataset's [visualization tools](https://flower.ai/docs/datasets/tutorial-visualize-label-distribution.html).

 An overview of the FL pipeline built with Flower for this example is illustrated above.